BonTear/Makatopia/README.md

 # Makatopia
-> An event manager for Windows.
-Something like notion but it's offline.
+> An simple task scheduler for Windows.
 # Why do you need it?
 * It can be used to maintain a schedule.
 * It will notify its user according to the time sat.